cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

   - CloudTrail trails should be integrated with CloudWatch Logs
   - Ensure S3 bucket access logging is enabled on the CloudTrail S3 bucket
   - CloudTrail should have encryption at rest enabled
-  - Ensure rotation for customer created CMKs is enabled (Scored)
+  - Ensure rotation for customer created custom master keys is enabled (Scored)
   - VPC flow logging should be enabled in all VPCs
   - Ensure a log metric filter and alarm exist for Management Console sign-in without MFA (Scored)
   - Ensure a log metric filter and alarm exist for usage of "root" account (Score)